ychnh/ychnh.github.io/md/old/workout.md

+# Fundamental idea of muscle mechanics

+* Muscle can exert the most amount of force when it has been extended, ready to contract
+  * Like a elastic string
+* This means that for chest, you must tighten your back to allow chest muscle to extend outwards
+* How about back?

 * When lifting make sure to ask the question how can my body support this weight
   * Support with muscle by using opposing forces
     * (Bicep/Triceps)